YoshihiroTakeda/PCFNet/README.md

 ```

 #### [Optional] WandB integration
 You can use [WandB](https://wandb.ai/site) to monitor the training process.
-Turn on the `wandb` flag in the configuration file and login to QanB.
+Turn on the `wandb` flag in the configuration file and login to WandB.

 ```bash
 wandb login